plattnotpratt/tictactoe/README.md

 ---
 ### Starting the Game
-this is a static html and css game. open the index.html file in your browser.
+This is a static html and css game. open the index.html file in your browser.
 Load all files onto a server to hoste.